 No heterotrophic growths were visually apparent in the field at the time of the survey.
-Closer inspection and microscopic analysis of samples from each site showed there were no mats, plumes or dense growths of heterotrophic organisms at either site in the Mangawhero Stream coincidental with diversion of the wastewater discharge out of the stream.
+Where necessary, closer inspection and microscopic analysis of samples from each site showed that there were no mats, plumes or dense growths of heterotrophic organisms at either site in the Mangawhero Stream coincidental with diversion of the wastewater discharge out of the stream.